ZJU-Automated-Reasoning-Group/lotus/docs/source/solvers/wpds.rst

 -----------------

 The WPDS backend is typically used by higher-level analyses that require interprocedural reasoning with explicit call stacks.
-See :doc:`solvers` for a high-level overview of where WPDS fits in the solver architecture.
+See :doc:`index` for a high-level overview of where WPDS fits in the solver architecture.